kourouklides/artificial_neural_networks/README.md

 [![GitHub license](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://raw.githubusercontent.com/kourouklides/artificial_neural_networks/master/LICENSE)

 ## About
-This repository contains a collection of Methods and Models for various architectures of Artificial Neural Networks.
+This repository contains a collection of Methods and Models for various architectures of __Artificial Neural Networks__.

 The code implementation is in __Python 3__ (using [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) libraries).